dagger/dagger/docs/current/guides/421437-work-with-host-filesystem.md

 - The host directory is synchronized into the Dagger Engine similar to `rsync` or `scp`; it's not a "bind mount".
 This means that any change you make to the loaded directory in your Dagger pipeline will not result in a change to the directory on the host.

   :::warning
   If you want the changes made to a loaded local directory inside a Dagger pipeline to be reflected on the host, it needs to be explictly exported to the host.
-However, this should be approached with great caution, since a mistake could result in files/directories being accidentally overwritten with undesired contents or unsaved work being deleted.
+However, this should be approached with caution, since any overlap in the files being exported with the files on the host will result in the host files being overwritten.
   :::

 - Synchronization of a local directory happens once per Dagger "session" (in user-facing terms, once per `dagger.Connect` call in the Dagger SDKs).
 This means that if you load the local directory, then make changes to it on the host, those changes will not be reloaded within the context of a single Dagger client.
 Furthermore, due to lazy executions, the loading happens the first time the directory is used in a non-lazy operation.